ahiliitb/magyk_ai_tele_bot/README.md

 The user's name is saved in a global variable for further use.

 ### Implementation Details
-- The command is implemented in Python using the telebot library.
+- Stored prompts in global variables and each time command is called, the prompt is passed into GPT 3.5 API
 - Interaction with the ChatGPT API is used for generating responses, greetings, and random fun facts.

 ### Usage